zju3dv/4K4D/docs/projects/enerf.md

 Please refer to the [installation guide of ***EasyVolcap***](../../readme.md#installation) for basic environment setup.

-Note that it's not neccessary for all requirements present in [environment.yml](../../environment.yml) and [requirements.txt](../../requirements.txt) to be installed on your system as they contain dependencies for other parts of ***EasyVolcap***.
+Note that it's not necessary for all requirements present in [environment.yml](../../environment.yml) and [requirements.txt](../../requirements.txt) to be installed on your system as they contain dependencies for other parts of ***EasyVolcap***.
 Thanks to the modular design of ***EasyVolcap***, these missing packages will not hinder the rendering and training of *ENeRF*.

 After the installation process, we're expecting *PyTorch* to be present in the current system for the rendering of *ENeRF* to work properly.
 Other packages can be easily installed using `pip` if errors about their import are encountered.
 Check that this is the case with: